-Folks in the AEC industry are extremely visual people.
+Folks in AEC and real estate are extremely visual people.
 Sharing DAM content on your company intranet is a really powerful way of sharing the projects that your company is working on throughout the firm.

 iPad

 For colleagues who are often on the road, syncing DAM content to mobile devices like iPads is a really useful way for them to interact with your company's content from anywhere.